theforeman/foreman_deployments/doc/user_interfaces.md

 ### Deployment configuration form
-Example workflow for the basic configurable resources:
-- configuration name (is prefilled with some meaningful value or hidden in case of deploying without preset config)
+- displays field for configuration name (is prefilled with some meaningful value or hidden in case of deploying without preset config)
+- shows configuration partials for tasks that need some users inputs
-- fill parameters for the stack
+- parials are shown in the order from the stack definition
-- select neccessary subnets
-- configure required hostgroups
-  - select parents (link for creating a new hostgroup)
-  - fill parameters (inherited params are greyed out)
-  - puppet classes are displayed
-- select hosts for hostgroups
-  - for each hostgroup the user can either:
-    - add N virtual hosts running on compute resources (where min_hosts <= N <= max_hosts)
-    - add bare metal or discovered hosts one by one
-  - create name pattern for the hosts
-  - create interfaces, assign them to the subnet types
-    - interfaces are pre-set according to required subnet types
-    - for hosts that are not being provisioned we can only verify whether there's enough interfaces.
-We have no mechanism for creating more.
-    - select whether the host should be provisioned
-      - default is true
-      - useful for testing, debuging, very advanced usages

 - below buttons:
   - `save`
   - `deploy`